Zenera Logo

 Governable

 RBAC, audit logs, and approval workflows are first-class.
-Generated systems inherit the platform's compliance posture.
+Every activation is governance-checked before agent logic runs.

 Evolvable